-Michael was collecting wood carvings for his father’s Museum of Primitive Art when his canoe capsized off the coast of New Guinea and he swam for shore, some 7miles away.
+Michael was collecting wood carvings for his father’s Museum of Primitive Art when his canoe capsized off the coast of New Guinea and he swam for shore, some seven miles away.
 Never to be seen alive again.

-For the last twelve months, we have been collaborating with a writer (after much research) to develop a treatment and script.
+For the last twelve months, we have been collaborating with a writer (after much research) to develop a treatment.
 We are nearing a final draft and are now ready to begin the next phase of the project.

 FUND THIS FILM

-Making films is not a cheap exercise.
-David no longer gets the support of the underfunded ABC or other film agencies.
+Making films is a financially demanding exercise.
 We rely on our supporters to help realise these important films.